 Study Abroad Program

-The Italian studies program in Florence brings together the study of language, and the culture and civilization of late Medieval and Renaissance Italy.
+The Italian studies program in Ferrara brings together the study of language, and the culture and civilization of Medieval, Renaissance, and Modern eras in Italy.

 Taking Italian at MSU has had a major impact on my life more than 20 years after graduating.
 My children have seen that my knowledge of Italian has been a foundation for understanding English grammar better as well as its helpfulness in understanding other languages such as Latin and romance languages.
 It has assisted in our travels around the country and the world where Italian language, art and culture are often referred to and even helps me in answering Jeopardy questions!